tylernathanreed/jira-client-php/docs/schema/issue-matches-for-jql.md

-# Issue Matches For J Q L
+# Issue Matches For JQL

 A list of the issues matched to a JQL query or details of errors encountered during matching.